SeaQL/sea-orm/README.md

 [SeaORM Pro](https://www.sea-ql.org/sea-orm-pro/) is an admin panel solution allowing you to quickly and easily launch an admin panel for your application - frontend development skills not required, but certainly nice to have!

+SeaORM Pro will be updated to support the latest features in SeaORM 2.0.

 Features:

 + Full CRUD
 + Built on React + GraphQL
 + Built-in GraphQL resolver
-+ Customize the UI with simple TOML
++ Customize the UI with TOML config
++ Custom GraphQL endpoints *(new in 2.0)*
++ Role Based Access Control *(new in 2.0)*

 Learn More